At a Glance: IT Outage Notification Templates

-A structured message sent to employees, stakeholders, or customers confirming that a system or service is unavailable or degraded, what they should do in the meantime, and when to expect the next update.
+An IT outage notification is a structured message sent to employees, stakeholders, or customers confirming that a system or service is unavailable or degraded, what they should do in the meantime, and when to expect the next update.

 When a critical system goes down, every minute of silence is a minute of lost productivity, frustrated users, and mounting costs.
 According to the ITIC 2024 Hourly Cost of Downtime Survey (1,000+ firms worldwide), the average cost of a single hour of downtime exceeds $300,000 for over 90% of mid-size and large enterprises.
-The financial impact is only part of the problem.

 Without a timely, clear IT outage notification, employees waste time troubleshooting issues that are already known, submit duplicate tickets, and escalate to the wrong teams.
 The right template, sent within the first five minutes, stops that cascade before it starts.